redstreet/beancount_reds_importers/README.md

 `smart` dates: Banks and credit cards typically have pending transactions that are not included in downloads.
-When we download the next statement, new transactions may appear prior to the balance assertion date that we generate for this statement.
-To attempt to avoid this, we set the balance assertion date to either two days (fudge factor to account for pending transactions) before the statement's end date or the last transaction's date, whichever is later.
+When we download the next statement, new transactions may appear prior to the balance assertion date that we generate for this statement, which renders this balance assertion invalid.
+This problem manifests occasionally as an existing balance statement breaking  when a new statement is downloaded and is an annoyance as it needs manual fixing.

+To minimize this, we set the balance assertion date to either two days (fudge factor to account for pending transactions) before the statement's end date or the last transaction's date, whichever is later.
 To choose a different fudge factor, simply set `balance_assertion_date_fudge` in your config.